 Discussions on re-randomization include Bruhn & McKenzie (2009), Athey & Imbens (2017), and (Glennerster & Takavarasha 2013).
 Theoretical papers include Morgan and Rubin (2012) and Banerjee, Snowberg, and Chassang (2017).

-We thank Liz Cao for copy-editing this resource.
-All errors our own.
+We thank Megan Lang for thoughtful suggestions and comments.
+Liz Cao for copy-edited this resource.
+All errors are our own.

 Altman, Douglas G. 1985.
 “Comparability of Randomised Groups.”
 The Statistician 34 (1): 125. doi:10.2307/2987510.

 Angrist, Joshua D., and Jörn-Steffen Pischke.
 2013.
 Mastering 'Metrics: The Path from Cause to Effect.
 Princeton University Press: Princeton, NJ.